fedorkobak/knowledge/other/intro.md

 Markdown is a special text formatting language.
 The overview:

-Markdown is a lightweight markup language for formatting plain text.
-Here are its basic features:

 * **Headings:** `# H1`, `## H2`, `### H3`
 * **Emphasis:** `*italic*`, `**bold**`, `~~strikethrough~~`
 * **Lists:**